cfpb/xtdiff/README.md

 </xsl:stylesheet>
 ```

-**NOTE**: The XSL stylesheet will only work with specific left document,
+**NOTE**: The XSL stylesheet will only work with the specific left
-not documents comforming to its schema generally.
+document it was generated for, not documents comforming to its schema
+generally.

 ## Licensing